luisgdev/luisgdev/README.md

 -->

 # Hello World
-I am a Python developer based in Venezuela.
-I work as a freelance programmer since I learned some Java and Python, while studying Systems Engineering.
-My goal is to grow as a software developer, by adding value to that interesting project which may need some of my knowledge and experience.
+Self-motivated Software developer based in Venezuela.
+Specialising in backend development, with an eager interest in microservices.
+I use Python with typing and doc-strings, following best practices like PEP-8 and design patterns.
+Most of my work is in private repos.
+Currently working as solopreneur in micro SaaS projects.

 ### Stack